mobilecoinfoundation/mcips/text/0043-block-metadata.md

 and that the block was signed by a consensus node with a valid enclave and a recognized SCP message signing key.

-Thus With `BlockMetadata`, consumers of the blockchain may not need a Watcher DB because Ledger DB can default to reading AVRs from `BlockMetadata`, and fall back to a lookup table containing AVRs for older blocks.
+Thus with `BlockMetadata`, Ledger DB can default to reading AVRs from `BlockMetadata`, and fall back to a lookup table containing AVRs for older blocks.

 MobileCoin Foundation will publish a bootstrap file defining this lookup table with historical consensus enclave AVRs, up to when consensus nodes publish